 I have a few male clients.
 I like working with them.
 It’s a different experience.
 It’s just that more women than men come to me.

-I’m assuming they have very different styles when it comes to time management.
+I’m assuming they have very different styles regarding time management.

 Yes.
-There are some things you need to address with women, such as feeling guilty for saying no. I see that more in women than in men, but it takes the external accountability piece, which everyone appreciates.
+It would be best to address some things with women, such as feeling guilty for saying no. I see that more in women than in men, but it takes the external accountability piece, which everyone appreciates.
 I think that you’ll find that males tend to delegate more, whereas women aren’t as comfortable delegating.

 What do you think about this idea that sometimes men want to ask for help but don’t know how to ask it?